 What score do I need to make on the ASVAB to enlist in the Marine Corps?

-To enlist in the Marine Corps you must pass the ASVAB with a score of 31 or higher.
-This page is a good resource to help you prepare for the test or visit your local bookstore for ASVAB training resources.
+To enlist in the Marine Corps you must pass the ASVAB with a minimum score of 31, but certain Military Occupational Specialties may require a higher score.
 A Marine Corps Recruiter is the best person to ask about any specific questions, and he or she may be able to help you develop a plan to ensure that you meet the requirements.
 Request more information here.

 Height and weight requirements to enlist in the Marine Corps are different for each recruit.
 A recruiter is absolutely the best source for answers to specific questions.
 Request more information.